 Early History of the Plent family

-Another 253 words (18 lines of text) covering the years 153 and 1533 are included under the topic Early Plent History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Plent research.
+Another 128 words (9 lines of text) covering the years 1533 and 1605 are included under the topic Early Plent History in all our PDF Extended History products and printed products wherever possible.

 Plent Spelling Variations